ipab-slmc/exotica/exotica/doc/Using-EXOTica.rst

 *************

 This part of the tutorial assumes that you have completed the previous step.
-We will work off the same code and get on with soling some motion plans.
+We will work off the same code and get on with solving some motion plans.

 We will continue to use the exotica example found in